guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 You can either:

-* leave your pot in the UK - once you're 55 you'll have the same choices about [what to do with your pension pot](/pension-pot-options) as if you live in the UK
+* leave your pot in the UK - once you’re 55 you’ll have the same choices about [what to do with your pension pot](/pension-pot-options) as if you live in the UK
 * [transfer your pension abroad](https://www.gov.uk/transferring-your-pension/transferring-to-an-overseas-pension-scheme)